 Now that you know the factors that cause dark lips, scroll down to the next section to learn more about the different dark lip remedies.

 1. Coconut Oil

 Coconut oil has emollienti XA substance or agent that helps moisturize the skin by forming a protective layer or barrier on the skin and trapping moisture. and moisturizing properties (3).
 These properties help keep your lips soft, smooth, and supple and prevent them from getting dry and darker, which usually happens with skin dehydration.

 What You Can Do: Take a little virgin coconut oil onto your index finger and apply it to your lips.
 Leave it on to dry.
 You may do this 1-2 times daily.

 2. Lemon And Honey

 Citrus fruits like lemons are known for their skin lightening properties (4).
-When combined with honey, lemons can not only lighten your lips but also help soften them.
+When combined with honey, lemons not only lighten your lips but also help soften, revitalize, and rejuvenate them.

 What You Can Do: Take a teaspoon each of lemon juice and honey.
 Mix well and apply it to your lips.
 Leave it on for 15-20 minutes and rinse with water.
 You may do this once daily.